-Earlier, the web pages only contains textual contents, which made them appears quite boring and uninteresting.
+In this article, we will know the HTML Image, how to add the image in HTML, along with knowing its implementation & usage through the examples.
+In earlier times, the web pages only contains textual contents, which made them appear quite boring and uninteresting.
 Fortunately, it wasn’t long enough that the ability to embed images on web pages was added for users.
 In this article, we will know how to add images to the web page that will make the website attractive & various methods to insert the images.

 There are 2 ways to insert the images into a webpage:

 - By providing a full path or address (URL) to access an internet file.

 - By providing the file path relative to the location of the current web page file.